unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 # b) CLDR-related variables
 #
+# CLDR_DIR:      For most of the process, this is the path to the to root of
-# CLDR_DIR:      Path to root of CLDR sources, below which are the common and
+#                standard CLDR sources, below which are the common and
 #                tools directories.
+For running LdmlConverter, this needs to be
+#                temporarily reset to the parallel root for the production data,
+#                corresponding to $CLDR_TMP_DIR/production (see description of
+#                CLDR_TMP_DIR below).
 # CLDR_CLASSES:  Path to the CLDR Tools classes directory.
 If not set, defaults
 #                to $CLDR_DIR/tools/java/classes
 #
 # CLDR_TMP_DIR:  Parent of temporary CLDR production data.
 #                Defaults to $CLDR_DIR/../cldr-aux (sibling to CLDR_DIR).
 #
-#                *** NOTE ***: In CLDR release-36-beta, the GenerateProductionData
+#                *** NOTE ***: In CLDR 36 and 37, the GenerateProductionData tool
-#                tool no longer generates data into $CLDR_TMP_DIR/production; instead
+#                no longer generates data by default into $CLDR_TMP_DIR/production;
-#                it generates data into $CLDR_DIR/../cldr-staging/production.
+#                instead it generates data into $CLDR_DIR/../cldr-staging/production
+#                (though there is a command-line option to override this).
 However
 #                the rest of the build still assumes that the generated data is in
 #                $CLDR_TMP_DIR/production.
 So CLDR_TMP_DIR must be defined to be
 #                $CLDR_DIR/../cldr-staging